AttiaBatool79/4bit-updown-counter/README.md

 ## Demo Video

-Watch the full demo on hardware:
+Watch the full demonstration of the 4-bit counter on hardware.
-*Click to watch*

 ---

 ## Simulation (Optional)

-You can simulate the design using Vivado's built-in simulation feature.
+You can simulate the design using Vivado's built-in simulation tools.
-A testbench file is provided to verify the up/down counter logic.
+A testbench file is included to validate the counter logic.

 ---